bcit-ltc/qcon-guide/README.md

 ## Example Questions

-The example questions used in this guide are stored in `assets > example-questions.docx` and have also been converted and published to the [BCIT LMS LOR](https://learn.bcit.ca/d2l/lor/viewer/view.d2l?ou=6605&loIdentId=41953).
+The example questions used in this guide are stored in `assets > example-questions.docx` and have also been converted and published to the [BCIT Learning Hub LOR](https://learn.bcit.ca/d2l/lor/viewer/view.d2l?ou=6605&loIdentId=41953).